-The linked ski area of Gressoney - Monte Rosa Ski offers a huge variety of off piste skiing on the Italian flanks of the Monte Rosa massif.
+The linked ski area of Gressoney - Monte Rosa Ski in Italy offers a huge variety of off piste skiing on the Italian flanks of the Monte Rosa massif.
 Including the main ski areas of Champoluc, Gressoney and Alagna, with the potential to reach 4000m using uplift and skins the area is a great choice for the "all mountain" skier.

 The conditions are often reliable here, with a good vertical drop allowing plenty of skiing along the Swiss - Italian frontier.

 2018's 'Off Piste Rover' is visiting a mecca for off piste skiers, with Gressoney offering some of the most varied terrain served by lifts in Europe.
 Despite this, the area isn't as well known as some of it's counterparts in Switzerland and France, resulting in a slightly quieter experience.

 The skiing is predominately lift served but by skinning or making a short ascent on foot even more terrain can be accessed.
 A touring ski/binding is essential to access the whole mountain.
 This week is predominately aimed at those who might have received ski lessons before and are further aiming to put their skills into practice.
 Plenty of coaching input will be available along the way as we aim to ski some of Gressoney's best itineraries, as well as doing some day tours nearby.
 With this in mind we have one night at the friendly Orestes Hütte to further maximise our time and experience on the mountain.

 Guiding and Instruction